shyamsalimkumar/bucket/README.md

 1. Create a new repo
-    `git init` to initialize the git repository locally, then `bucket create username repo-name` to create a repo at https://bitbucket.org/username/repo-name and add the remote 'origin' as the same.
+    `git init` to initialize the git repository locally, then `bucket create username/repo-name` to create a repo at https://bitbucket.org/username/repo-name and add the remote 'origin' as the same.
 2. Forking a repo
     `git clone https://bitbucket.org/username/repo-name.git && cd repo-name` to clone a repo into your local machine and change into its directory.
 Then do a `bucket fork` to fork the repo into your own.
 You could pass in a custom name for the forked repo using `bucket fork custom-name`
 3. Submitting a pull request